Carlos-Chau/so-lab/index.md

 title: Home
 ---

-# So Lab
+# About

 Hi!
-Thanks for stopping by!

-We are a bioinformatics research lab at The Chinese University of Hong Kong, [The School of Biomedical Sciences](https://www2.sbs.cuhk.edu.hk/).
+We are a bioinformatics research lab at The Chinese University of Hong Kong.

 Our lab is led by [Prof. SO Hon-Cheong](https://www2.sbs.cuhk.edu.hk/en-gb/people/academic-staff/prof-so-hon-cheong), and we focus on genomics and drug discovery research.

-This website is built based on Greene Lab's lab website [template](https://greenelab.github.io/lab-website-template/).
-Our modification of the template is documented [here](https://github.com/Carlos-Chau/so-lab).

 <!-- section break -->